Managing upgrade fixes with Deployment Manager

 When you are ready to migrate your upgrade fixes, deploy your changes first to the ephemeral stage and then to production.
 Promoting your application and upgrading to production ensures that your application is updated with the latest features and capabilities after an upgrade.
 On Pega Cloud Services, you perform these steps after entering your 60-minute validation window.

 - Understanding confidence testing

-Before a production system upgrade, clients perform confidence testing on the temporary production environment to validate that the production environment is ready for a Pega Infinity upgrade.
+Before a production system upgrade, you perform confidence testing on the temporary production environment to validate that the production environment is ready for a Pega Infinity upgrade.
 For Pega Cloud Services upgrades, confidence testing occurs within a 60-minute window.
-Before performing confidence testing, clients should create a test plan to run smoke tests to ensure that the run-time behavior is correct.
-Clients should also perform a dry-run of the test plan on the temporary production environment.
+Before performing confidence testing, you should create a test plan to run smoke tests to ensure that the run-time behavior is correct.
+You should also perform a preliminary run of the test plan on the temporary production environment.

 - Migrating application upgrade changes to non-production environments